M10vir/fraud-detection-system/README.md

 3. Deployment: Deployed the best-performing model (LightGBM) to AKS.
 Enabled Application Insights for monitoring.
 4. Monitoring and Optimization: Tracked API performance, scaled the AKS cluster, and retrained the model.

-## DeepSeek-R1 Integration Code and Usage
+## DeepSeek-R1 Integration Code using for Insights

 ## Code
 - `deepseek_insights.py`: Generates insights using DeepSeek-R1.